Beach Amenities and Regulations

 No Alcoholic Beverages

-Alcoholic beverages are NOT allowed on the beach, cliffs, walkways, park areas and adjacent parking lots.
+Alcoholic beverages are NOT allowed on the beach, cliffs, walkways, park areas or adjacent parking lots.

 No Glass Containers